mboehmerm/Touch-Display-ST7735-160x128/README.md

 Aliexpress Display ~5€, tested with a ESP32 DevKitC V4 and Arduino IDE 2.0.4

 Display works with TFT_eSPI by Bodmer, LovyanGFX and LVGL 8.3.6

+Speed about 120fps

 ![Touch_Display_1 8_SD](pictures/Touch_Display_1.8_SD.png)